7 Ways to Create a Calm and Peaceful Home

 2. Education

-High school education is okay, but higher education can be pretty expensive – which is why parents often spend their lives accumulating money for their kids to pay for education.
+High school education is okay, but higher education can be pretty expensive – which is why parents often5 Important Things you Should NOT be Frugal About spend their lives accumulating money for their kids to pay for education.

 Sadly, education has become more of a business these days.
 But this is something you cannot control, so you cannot be frugal here.
 Consider education as an investment for the future.
 You might have to incur heavily right now, but perhaps in the next 10-15 years, you’ll recover 5x of the amount you spent.